molmod/molmod/doc/index.rst

 Tutorial
 --------

-Each chapter in the tutorial contains a few examples programs to illustrate the features of a part of the MolMod library.
-After the examples, some problems are given that can be solved with small Python programs that are loosely similar to the examples.
+Each chapter in the tutorial contains a few example programs that illustrate some features of the MolMod library.
+After the examples, a few related problems are given.
+Each problem can be solved with a small Python program.

 All examples can be found in the examples directory in the source tree.
 The example scripts contain comments to explain the individual steps.
 In the